Achievable logoAchievable logo

 Sleep-wake disorders

-Parasomnias: Abnormal behaviors during sleep, such as sleepwalking, restless leg syndrome, and night terrors, typically occurring during slow-wave (deep) sleep.
+Parasomnias: Abnormal behaviors during sleep, such as sleepwalking, restless leg syndrome, and night terrors.
+These typically occur during slow-wave (deep) sleep.

 Dyssomnias: Disruptions in sleep quantity, quality, or timing, including: